c4arl0s/UnderstandingAndUsingCPointers/README.md

      + [Polymorphism in C Summary]()

 # 1. [Introduction]()

+A solid understanding of pointers and the ability to effectively use them separates a novice C programmer from a more experienced one.
+Pointers pervade the language and provide much of its flexibility.
+They provide important support for dynamic memory allocation, are closely tied to array notation, and when used to point to function, add another dimension to flow control in a program.

+Pointers have long been a stumbling block in learning C. The basic concept of a pointer is simple: it is a variable that stores the address of a memory location.
+The concept however, quickly becomes complicated when we start applying pointer operators and try to discern their often cryptic notations.
+But this does not have to be the case.
+If we start simple and establish a firm foundation, then the advanced uses of pointers are not hard to follow and apply.

+The key to comprehending pointers is understanding how memory is managed in a C program.
+After all, pointers contain addresses in memory.
+If we don't understand how memory is organized and managed, it is difficult to understand how pointers work.
+To address this concern, the organization of memory is illustrated whenever it is useful to explain a pointer concept.
+Once you have a firm grasp of memory and the ways it can be organized, understanding pointers becomes a lot easier.

 #   - [Pointers and Memory ]()
 #      + [Why You Should Become Proficient with Pointers ]()
 #      + [Declaring Pointers ]()